 Variants of the Ducati 999

-The Ducati 999 was also released in S and R versions, respectively producing a little more torque and horsepower each.
-The S and R versions also have Öhlins forks, widely considered better than the (already very good) Showa forks on the standard 999.
+The Ducati 999 was also released in S and R versions, respectively producing a little more torque and horsepower each, and with better suspension.

 The Ducati 999S